Yuhsuant1994/DataScienceTechInstitute/Hadoop & Spark/Lab 10: spark sql .md

 Here we try to answer the questions for lab 5

-Number of titles with duration superior than 2 hours.
+1. Number of titles with duration superior than 2 hours.
-Average duration of titles containing the string "world".
+2. Average duration of titles containing the string "world".
-Average rating of titles having the genre "Comedy" Average rating of titles not having the genre "Comedy" Top 5 movies directed by Tarantino
+3. Average rating of titles having the genre "Comedy"
+4. Average rating of titles not having the genre "Comedy"
+5. Top 5 movies directed by Tarantino

+## prepare data

 ```
 %spark2.pyspark